atrauzzi/protoculture/readme.md

 The slight opinionation of Protoculture comes from:

- - The powerful inversify dependency injection system, used to facilitate better organization of applications
+ - The powerful [inversify](http://inversify.io) dependency injection system, used to facilitate better organization of applications
- - Redux, fully integrated at a low level to offer a popular and well documented set of conventions for data handling
+ - A [Redux](http://redux.js.org), service provider for a popular and well documented set of conventions for data handling

 Beyond that, Protoculture assumes nothing about your situation.

 ### In Detail
-The concepts expressed by this layering should be fairly familiar and have very similar if not identical siblings across other languages and frameworks.
+The concepts expressed by this layering have similar if not identical siblings across other languages and frameworks.

+Protoculture builds upon the standard Promise APIs.
+While Protoculture is authored in TypeScript, you can definitely use it from regular ES.

 #### Service Providers
 Service providers are responsible for telling the dependency injection system about new classes and functionality.
-All `ServiceProvider` instances are gathered together when a `Suite` is booted and asked to make registrations against the context.
+All `ServiceProvider` instances are instantiated when a `Suite` is booted and asked to make registrations against the context.

-If you're at all familiar with Laravel, these should be very familiar.
+If you've used Laravel, these should be very familiar.

 #### Suites
 Suites represent the topmost entrypoint for a grouping of Apps.
 Your entrypoint scripts should be able to instantiate